 2. Change your settings in Chrome (if applicable)

-If you are using the bookmarklet for Firefox and other browsers, you can skip this part.
+If you are using the bookmarklet for Firefox, you can skip this part.
 Chrome users will need to make a one-time adjustment to the browser’s default settings by following the steps below.

 Note: You will only need to go through this process once if you are signed into Chrome.
 Even if you use a different computer, Chrome will remember your preferences once you sign in to your profile.